-Pulmonary function tests including vital capacity (VC), forced vital capacity (FVC) and forced expiratory volume in 1 s were performed using an electrical spirometer.
+Pulmonary function tests including VC, FVC, and FEV1 were performed using an electrical spirometer.
 The rates of the predicted VC values (%VC) were calculated as previously reported [14].
-Diffusing capacity of the lung for carbon monoxide (DL,CO) was measured using a single-breath technique or a re-breathing technique with adjustment to single-breath values.
-We performed VC in 35 patients and DL,CO in 28 patients among the 37 IPF patients in whom serum levels of periostin were measured.
+DLCO was measured using a single-breath technique or a rebreathing technique with adjustment to single-breath values.
+We performed VC in 35 patients and DLCO in 28 patients among the 37 IPF patients in whom serum levels of periostin were measured.

-Establishment of anti-periostin monoclonal and polyclonal antibodies
+Establishment of anti-periostin monoclonal and polyclonal antibodies (Abs)

-We established anti-periostin monoclonal Abs (mAbs) as previously reported [10].
-Briefly, 6- to 10-week-old Crj:Wistar rats (Charles River Japan Inc., Kanagawa, Japan) were injected in footpads at least twice with 20 μ g of recombinant human periostin emulsified in TiterMax Gold adjuvant (TiterMax USA, Norcross, GA, USA).
-3 days after the last injection, lymphocytes from popliteal, inguinal and iliac lymph nodes were fused with a Sp2/O myeloma cell line.
-Rat anti-periostin mAbs (immunoglobulin
+We newly established anti-periostin monoclonal Abs (mAbs) as previously reported [10].
+Briefly, six- to ten-week-old Crj:Wistar rats (Charles River Japan, Inc., Kanagawa, Japan) were injected in footpads two or more times with 20 μg of recombinant human periostin emulsified in TiterMax Gold adjuvant (TiterMax USA, Norcross, GA).
+Three days after the last injection, lymphocytes from popliteal, inguinal and iliac lymph nodes were fused with a Sp2/O myeloma cell line.
+Rat anti-periostin mAbs (IgG) were purified from culture supernatant of the hybridomas using a protein G affinity chromatography column.
+Specific pathogen-free rabbits were immunized with recombinant human periostin, and antiserum was obtained.
+Purified rabbit anti-human periostin polyclonal Ab was generated from the antiserum as previously reported [10].